TayThorian/MasterBookVault/README.md

 - TSR2117 - PHBR5 - The Complete Psionics Handbook
 - TSR2124 - PHBR6 - The Complete Book of Dwarves
 - TSR2127 - PHBR7 - The Complete Bard's Handbook
+- TSR2131 - PHBR8 - The Complete Book of Elves
+- TSR2134 - PHBR9 - The Complete Book of Gnomes & Halflings
+- TSR2135 - PHBR10 - The Complete Book of Humanoids
+- TSR2136 - PHBR11 - The Complete Ranger's Handbook
+- TSR2147 - PHBR12 - The Complete Paladin's Handbook
+- TSR2150 - PHBR13 - The Complete Druid's Handbook
+- TSR2148 - PHBR14 - The Complete Barbarian's Handbook
+- TSR2155 - PHBR15 - The Complete Ninja's Handbook
 - TSR2154 - Player's Option - Skills & Powers
 - TSR2022 - Manual of the Planes
 - TSR2020 - Wilderness Survival Guide